alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-26-ruling-on-initiating-salam-kafirs.md

 lang: en
 note: true
 locale: en
-excerpt: "It is not permissible to greet a disbeliever first even if they occupy high positions, because of the general prohibition mentioned in the Hadith"
+summary: "It is not permissible to greet a disbeliever first even if they occupy high positions, because of the general prohibition mentioned in the Hadith"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz